techfixpros/PDDuino/README.md

 * support for Teensy 3.5/3.6 special card reader hardware
 * support for Adafruit Feather 32u4 Adalogger
 * support for Adafruit Feather M0 Adalogger
-* the current working directory is displayed in TS-DOS
+* the current working directory is displayed in the top-right corner of the TS-DOS display
-* TPDD2-style bootstrap
+* TPDD2-style bootstrapper

 ## Requirements
 ### Hardware
-#### See [MonT](https://github.com/bkw777/MonT) (MCU on Model T)
-A MonT adapter takes the place of the serial cable and ttl/rs232 tranceiver described below.

 * Arduino Mega or compatible with at least one hardware serial port
 * SD card reader
 * RS232 level shifter for the serial port going to the TPDD client (to the M100)